-- (P) "Owner" means a person holding title to real or personal property.
+- (R) "Owner" means a person holding title to real or personal property.
 In the case of real property, Owner shall include a lessee or assignee of property under an assignment or valid lease from the Tribe or Owner.
-In cases of uncertainty, "Owner" shall mean the Tribe. - (Q) "Private Property" means any property owned in fee, individual land where title is held in the name of the United States in trust for the individual (allotments), and, for purposes of this Ordinance only, Tribal Property leased from the Tribe and Tribal Property issued to tribal members pursuant the Tribe's Assignment Ordinance (assignments). - (R) "Property" means real property such as land or structures and building affixed to land and includes both tribal and private and personal property which is anything tangible or that can be severed from real property. - (S) "Reservation" means all lands within exterior boundaries of the Blue Lake Rancheria, all lands owned by the United States in trust for the Tribe lying outside the exterior boundaries of the Rancheria, and all lands claimed by the Tribe to which the Tribe may establish title. - (T) "Recklessly" means a person who acts carelessly, heedlessly, or is inattentive to the circumstances surrounding him or her. - (U) "Serious Bodily Injury" means Bodily Injury, which involves: a substantial risk of death; extreme physical pain or disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental facility. - (V) "Tribe" means the Blue Lake Rancheria Tribe, a federally recognized Indian tribe. - (W) "Tribal Council" means the Blue Lake Rancheria Business Council. - (X) "Tribal Court" means the judiciary branch of the Tribe as set forth and provided for under the Tribe's Tribal Court Ordinance, Ordinance No. 07-01. - (Y) "Tribal Police Officer" means a person designated by the Tribe to enforce this Ordinance and to act as a law enforcement officer for the Tribe. - (Z) "Tribal Property" as used in this Ordinance means all property held by the United States government in trust for the Tribe and all land owned by the Tribe and all land owned by the Tribe in fee, Tribal structures, buildings, facilities, dwellings and all personal property of the Tribe.
+In cases of uncertainty, "Owner" shall mean the Tribe. - (S) "Private Property" means any property owned in fee, individual land where title is held in the name of the United States in trust for the individual (allotments), and for purposes of this Ordinance only Tribal Property leased from the Tribe and Tribal Property issued to tribal members pursuant the Tribe's Assignment Ordinance (assignments). - (T) "Property" means: - Real property such as land or structures and building affixed to land and includes both tribal and private; - ii.
+Personal property which is anything tangible or that can be severed from real property. - (U) "Reservation" means all lands within exterior boundaries of the Blue Lake Rancheria, all lands owned by the United States in trust for the Tribe lying outside the exterior boundaries of the Rancheria, and all lands claimed by the Tribe to which the Tribe may establish title. - (V) "Recklessly" means a person who acts carelessly, heedlessly, or is inattentive to the circumstances surrounding him or her. - (W) "Serious Bodily Injury" means: Bodily Injury, which involves: a substantial risk of death; extreme physical pain or disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental facility. - (X) "Tribe" means the Blue Lake Rancheria Tribe, a federally recognized Indian tribe. - (Y) "Tribal Council" means the five members Blue Lake Tribal Business Council established under the Tribe's Constitution.
+The Tribal Business Council is the Tribe's governing body. - (Z) "Tribal Court" means the judiciary branch of the Tribe as set forth and provided for under the Tribe's Tribal Court Ordinance, Ordinance No. 07-01. - (AA) "Tribal Police Officer" means a person designated by the Tribe to enforce this Ordinance and to act as a law enforcement officer for the Tribe. - (BB) "Tribal Property" as used in this Ordinance means all property held by the United States government in trust for the Tribe and all land owned by the Tribe and all land owned by the Tribe in fee, Tribal structures, buildings, facilities, dwellings and all personal property of the Tribe. - (CC) "Violation" means a violation of tribal law as set forth in this Ordinance.